-- Professional photo.
-Users with a professional profile photo have seen around 14 times the profile views and 36 times as many messages compared to those without one.
+Users with a professional profile photo receive around 14 times the profile views and 36 times as many messages as those without one.
 Recruiters and hiring managers want to put a name to a face and adding a professional photo makes your profile seem warm and human.

-- Keywords and relevant skills.
-Linkedin has a section where you can display your skills and endorsements.
 Adding your skills not only shows recruiters your capabilities but helps match you to open positions in your selected area.
-Having a few endorsements on those skills will also show recruiters and hiring managers that you’re not the only one that knows you have skills!
+Having a few endorsements on those skills will also show recruiters and hiring managers that you walk the talk!